How to set up a network for Small Office / Home Office Computers

 This overview will help you set up a network for two or more computers in your Small Office / Home Office (SOHO).

 Many people are unaware of how easy and inexpensive it is to interconnect existing computers to form a small Local Area Network (LAN).
 If you are using Windows 98/XP, no additional software is required to enjoy basic network functions such as shared use of directories, drives, or printers and the hardware costs are minimal.
 A network can substantially simplify internet access for two or more people.
-Of course another reason for setting up a network is to play multiplayer games such as Quake or use "groupware" applications such as shared calendars, contact lists, todo lists, etc.
+Of course another reason for setting up a network is to play multiplayer games or use "groupware" applications such as shared calendars, contact lists, todo lists, etc.

 Configuring and connecting networking hardware